sundrata/pan-outreach-project/README.md

 # Pan Outreach - (Group Project For Prime Academy)
 This repo contains the complete project code for a Prime Academy group project client, Pan Outreach.
 Four developement students created a virtual steel drum simulation as well as a centralized lesson material portal.
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+This version uses React, Redux, Express, Passport, PostgreSQL and AWS file hosting (a full list of dependencies can be found in `package.json`).

 ## Prerequisites